-If your employer issued your W-2, sent it to the correct address and it contained no errors he has performed his duties in accordance with IRS regulations.
+If your employer issued your W-2, sent it to the correct address and it contained no errors, then he has performed his duties in accordance with IRS regulations.
 If you subsequently lost your W-2 statement, your employer must reissue it.
 The reissued W-2 will have the words REISSUED STATEMENT on it.
 The IRS does not prohibit your employer from charging you a fee to reproduce the document.

 If your employer fails to send you a W-2 statement, he may be charged a penalty if he cannot demonstrate a reasonable cause for the failure.
-If important information, such as your taxpayer identification number (TIN) or address are incorrect he may also be subject to a penalty.
-The penalty for failure to file on time is $30 per W-2 if you file correctly within 30 days of the filing due date; $60 per form if it is not filed by August 1, and $100 per form if it is not filed until after August 1.
+If important information, such as your taxpayer identification number or address are incorrect he may also be subject to a penalty.
+The penalty for failure to file on time is $50 per W-2 if you file correctly within 30 days of the filing due date; $100 per form if it is not filed by August 1, and $260 per form if it is not filed until after August 1 or at all.
 Correctly filing a W-2 includes mailing it to the employee on time.